.ee: History

 The top-level domain .ee was introduced in 1992 and was operated by EENet until July 2010.
-The administrator of .ee domain was the academic Endel Lippmaa.
-There was a limit of one domain name per legal entity, and registrations of additional names to protect trademarks were specifically denied because "The domain name has no trademark status".
+The administrator of the .ee domain was Endel Lippmaa.

+There was a limit of one domain name per legal entity, and registrations of additional names to protect trademarks were specifically denied because "the domain name has no trademark status".

 As domains under .ee were meant to be an institution's identification on the Internet (like the register code in the commercial register), registration of additional domains in the defense of a trademark or a name form is not possible.

 Valid registrations were free of charge.

 Domain reform

 The new order of registration of .ee TLD became available on 5 July 2010.

 Estonian Internet Foundation took over .ee ccTLD registry functions from EENet.

 With the new domain rules, both private individuals and foreigners can register an unlimited number of domains directly under .ee.

-Domain name registration is done on two levels, .ee domain registrants are serviced by authorized registrars.
+Domain name registration is done on two levels. .ee domain registrants are serviced by authorized registrars.
 Also, payment of registry administration from the state budget was stopped and a fee was established for domain registration.

-All existing domains registered before the transition had to be re-registered during a 6-month transition period which ended on 5 January 2011.
-Registration services can be done through accredited registrars listed on Estonian Internet Foundation website.
-Domain disputes are handled by Domain Disputes Committee.
+All existing domains registered before the transition had to be re-registered during a 6-month transition period, which ended on 5 January 2011.
+Registration services can be done through accredited registrars listed on the Estonian Internet Foundation website.

+Domain disputes are handled by the Domain Disputes Committee.